dicarlomtz/guess-my-number/README.md

 # Guess My Number

-Guess my number is a game when you have to guess the secret number in a range.
+Guess my number is a game where you have to guess the secret number in a range.
 This is a little project to put some DOM manipulation concepts into practice.

 ## Requirements